‘The Bold Type’ Spoilers: Kat Gets Flirty With Ava At Work

-This Thursday’s episode of The Bold Type might be setting the stage for a new romantic relationship between Kat Edison (Aisha Dee) and Ava Rose (Alex Paxton-Beesley), based on a sneak peek recently uploaded to Freeform’s YouTube channel.
+This Thursday’s episode of the television series The Bold Type might be setting the stage for a new romantic relationship between Kat Edison (Aisha Dee) and Ava Rose (Alex Paxton-Beesley), based on a sneak peek recently uploaded to Freeform’s YouTube channel.

-The television series tells the story of three women, writer Jane Sloan, played by Katie Stevens; social media director Kat Edison, played by Dee; and fashion assistant Sutton Brady, played by Meghann Fahy; as they navigate life and love while working at Scarlet Magazine.
+The show tells the story of three women — writer Jane Sloan, played by Katie Stevens; social media director Kat Edison, played by Dee; and fashion assistant Sutton Brady, played by Meghann Fahy; as they navigate life and love while working at Scarlet Magazine.
 During the pilot episode, viewers were also introduced to Nikohl Boosheri as Adena El Amin, a proud Muslim lesbian who quickly became Kat’s on-again, off-again girlfriend.

 The introduction of a new partner comes as a surprise to the fans of the series, who have strongly supported Kat’s relationship with Adena over the years, according to report by MEA WorldWide.